anime024/NGO_Registration_and_Donation_Management_System/README.md

 ---

-## About The Project
+## Project Overview

-The **NGO Registration and Donation Management System** is a backend-focused web application designed for NGOs and college/NSS-related initiatives.

-The system **clearly separates user registration from donation workflows**, preventing unethical or forced payments while maintaining transparency and accountability.
-It supports secure user management, event/donation tracking, and online payments via Razorpay.

-This project was built as a **college/NSS-oriented system**, emphasizing ethical donation handling, clean backend architecture, and real-world payment integration.
+This system allows organizations to:

+- Register users independently from donation flows

+- Manage donations securely using Razorpay

+- Maintain transparency between registered users and payment records

+- Export donation data for reporting and auditing

+- Support college/NSS-style donation and event registration use cases

+The architecture emphasizes clean backend logic, secure payment handling, and scalability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>